scrapinghub/web-poet/docs/page-objects/layouts.rst

 .. _A/B testing: https://en.wikipedia.org/wiki/A/B_testing

-For these scenarios, we recommend that you create a special “switch” page object class, and use it to switch to the right page object class at run time based on the input you receive.
+For these scenarios, we recommend that you create different page object classes for the different layouts that you may get, and then write a special “multi-layout” page object class, and use it to select the right page object class at run time based on the input you receive.

-Your switch page object class should:
+Your multi-layout page object class should:

 #.
-Request all the inputs that the candidate page object classes may need.

-    For example, if there are 2 candidate page object classes, and 1 of them requires browser HTML as input, while the other one requires an HTTP response, your switch page object class must request both.

-    If combining different inputs is a problem, consider refactoring the candidate page object classes to require similar inputs.
+Declare attributes for the input that you will need to determine which page
+    object class to use.

+    For example, declare an :class:`HttpResponse` attribute to select a page object class based on the response content.

 #.
+Declare an attribute for every page object class that you may depending on
+    which webpage layout you get from the target website.

+    Note that all inputs of all those page object classes will be resolved and requested along with the input of your multi-layout page object class.
+For example, if one page object class requires browser HTML as input, while another requires an HTTP response, your multi-layout page object class asks for both inputs.

+    If combining different inputs is a problem, consider refactoring your page object classes to require similar inputs.

+#.
 On its :meth:`~web_poet.pages.ItemPage.to_item` method:

     #.
-Determine, based on the inputs, which candidate page object class to
+Determine, based on inputs, which page object to use.
-        use.

     #.
-Create an instance of the selected candidade page object class with the
-        necessary input, call its :meth:`~web_poet.pages.ItemPage.to_item`
-        method, and return its result.
+Return the output of the :meth:`~web_poet.pages.ItemPage.to_item`
+        method of that page object.

-You may use :class:`~web_poet.pages.SwitchPage` as a base class for your switch page object class, so you only need to implement the :class:`~web_poet.pages.SwitchPage.switch` method that determines which candidate page object class to use.
+You may use :class:`~web_poet.pages.MultiLayoutPage` as a base class for your multi-layout page object class, so you only need to implement the :class:`~web_poet.pages.MultiLayoutPage.layout` method that determines which page object to use.
 For example:

 .. code-block:: python

     import attrs
-    from web_poet import handle_urls, HttpResponse, Injectable, ItemPage, SwitchPage
+    from web_poet import handle_urls, HttpResponse, ItemPage, MultiLayoutPage, WebPage

     @attrs.define